pmgasset/td-wifi-app/README.md

 - Static generation with ISR for product updates
 - Image optimization and lazy loading
 - Code splitting and tree shaking
-- CDN-first architecture with Cloudflare
+- CDN-first architecture with Vercel

 ## SEO Features